 That The Riverina be a State of the Commonwealth of Australia.

-That a referendum of the People in The Riverina be held on whether to form The Riverina State.
+Preceded by – A referendum of the People in The Riverina be held on whether to form The Riverina State.

 That a method of governance be established and written in a constitution, and this constitution be approved by a majority of the People in The Riverina.